Here are some frequently asked questions on the legislation on the provision of food information to consumers Regulation (EU) No. 1169/2011:

 Who is responsible for ensuring the accuracy of the information provided on the label?

-The food business operator (FBO) under whose name the food is marketed is the operator responsible for the food information.
-FBOs within the businesses under their control must not modify the information accompanying the food if such modification would mislead the final consumer or otherwise reduce the level of consumer protection and the possibilities for the final consumer to make informed choices.
+The food business operator (FBO) under whose name the food is marketed is the business responsible for the food information.
+Food businesses must not modify the information accompanying the food if such modification would mislead the final consumer or otherwise reduce the level of consumer protection and the possibilities for the final consumer to make informed choices.
 FBOs who do make changes to the food information are responsible for those changes.
-FBOs must not knowingly sell food that is not compliant with this Regulation even if they are not responsible for the labelling of the food e.g. retailers.
+FBOs must not knowingly sell food that is not compliant with this Regulation even if they are not responsible for the labelling of the food, e.g., retailers.

 What are the 14 allergens?

 The 14 allergens as listed in Annex II are as follows: